 A*PC serves as a launchpad for Singapore companies and offers funding and infrastructure support for their expansion and R&D productisation journey in China.
 A*PC is strategically placed for firms in sectors such as the biomedical science, nanotechnology, and advanced manufacturing space to capture opportunities in Jiangsu and the greater Yangtze River Delta region.

 Companies will be able to tap on available funding and leverage A*STAR’s scientific expertise and capabilities to establish a presence in Suzhou.

-Since 2007, The Singapore-Jiangsu Cooperation Council has deepened Singapore’s economic engagement with Jiangsu, creating bilateral trade and investment opportunities.
-Over the years, the key areas of cooperation under the SJCC have constantly evolved to match mutual needs.
-Indranee Rajah, Minister in the Prime Minister’s Office and Second Minister for Education and Finance, and Wu Zhenglong, Jiangsu Governor, are the Co-Chairmen of the Council.
-Dr Koh Poh Koon, Senior Minister of State for Trade and Industry and Mr Guo Yuanqiang, Jiangsu Vice Governor, are the Vice Co-Chairmen of SJCC.
+Since 2007, the SJCC has deepened Singapore’s economic engagement with Jiangsu, creating bilateral trade and investment opportunities.
+Over the years, the key areas of cooperation under the SJCC have constantly evolved to keep pace with mutual developmental needs.